the-common/bash-script-templates/README.md

-# The Common GNU Bash Shell Script Templates
+# The common GNU Bash shell script templates

 Ready-to-use bash shell script templates at your fingertips!